grafana/mimir/docs/sources/reference-http-api/_index.md

 ---
-title: "HTTP API"
+title: "Reference: HTTP API"
-linkTitle: "HTTP API"
+description: ""
-weight: 7
+weight: 10000
-slug: api
-menu:
-no_section_index_title: true
 ---

 Cortex exposes an HTTP API for pushing and querying time series data, and operating the cluster itself.